yougotborked/dcmetrics/README.md

 Upcoming
 ------------

-1. repurpose pass-through arguments and create groups -g DEV/gemini  = DEV/gemini machines with gemini buckets -g DEV/cascade = DEV/cascade machines with cascade buckets

-2. make csv for all graphs
+1. make csv for all graphs
-3. change csv filenames to be more verbose
+2. change csv filenames to be more verbose
-4. change png filenames to include machine names, or categories
+3. change png filenames to include machine names, or categories

-5. Long-Term switch to gnuplot for graphs
+4. Long-Term: switch to gnuplot for graphs